Loscutik/ascii-art-web-stylize/README.md

 This website is responsive.
 If you try to change the size of your browser window, or open this page on your smartphone, it will still look good.

 It is also interactive.
 The main white form will get a light shadow if you put your mouse on it in the desktop version.
-The "Submit" and "Go back" buttons become bigger and get a shadow if you put your mouse on them.
+The "Submit" button becomes bigger and gets a shadow if you put your mouse on it.
 Also, the names of fonts change their color a little when mouse is over them.

 One more important thing is that you see a website response if you left the text field empty, or use unsupported symbols (like Estonian letters Ä, Õ, or Ü, for example).

 The website is consistent.
-Both pages are made in one style.
+Similar elements are made in one style.

 The website is also user-friendly and easy to use.